Deafness in the Philippines

-The Philippines is an archipelago comprising over 7,000 islands in southeast Asia.
-Its capital city is Manila, on the island of Luzon.
-The Philippines has heavy Spanish and American influence, since Spain and the United States conquered the Philippines.
-They gained full independence from the United States on July 4, 1946.
-Over 112,000,000 populate the island country, and around 121,000 Filipinos are Deaf.
+The Filipino Sign Language (FSL) is the official language of education for deaf Filipinos, which number around 1,165,000 as of 2025.

 Language emergence

 First use of signs (1604)

 The first incidence of sign language emergence was documented in 1604.
 During this time, a hearing priest used gestures to explain religious practices and the concept of God to two deaf Filipinos.
 After this incident, the two deaf Filipinos spread their new knowledge to their religious groups.
 After 1604, there is little history of documented Filipino Sign Language (FSL) until 1907.

 Influence of American Sign Language (1907)

 During this time, the United States of America had colonized the Philippines, and the American colonists built the School for the Deaf and Blind in 1907.
 Miss Delight Rice was invited to teach the Deaf students at the school.
 She noted having to persuade Filipino parents to let their children be educated.
 She recalled that the parents were ashamed of their deaf children, and she had to persuade the parents that all children were deserving of an education.
 While at the School for the Deaf and Blind, deaf students who knew sign language were taught American Sign Language (ASL).
 They were taught the ASL alphabet, which is identical to the current FSL alphabet.
 In school, students were also taught Signing Exact English (SEE).